Agile Transformation … Learning What Doesn’t Work Is The Key To Success

 ~Thomas Edison

 Let’s say you have a guy who loves to sit on the couch binge watching old TV shows while jamming Ho Hos and Mountain Dew down his throat all day.
 He hears about people running marathons and decides this is for him.
 He goes to the mall… buys some expensive running shoes, a sweat suit, special moisture wicking socks… the whole bit.
 Then he stops by the “24 Hour Buffness” gym (which, shockingly is having a new membership special) and he signs up for a yearly membership.
-Then he goes home, puts on his new running shoes with the special moisture wicking socks, his new track suit, grabs his 24 Hour Buffness Membership Card, plops himself down on the couch, cracks open 1a3fa-rockford_filesa fresh can of Mountain Dew and a brand new Ho Ho.
+Then he goes home, puts on his new running shoes with the special moisture wicking socks, his new track suit, grabs his 24 Hour Buffness Membership Card, plops himself down on the couch, cracks open a fresh can of Mountain Dew and a brand new Ho Ho.
 Then he fires up Netflix and puts on The Rockford Files, Season 5, Episode 4… The one where Tom Selleck guest stars as horribly annoying Lance White.
 Two days and 12 episodes later, our man realizes he’s not been to the gym, is not in shape, but seems to have consumed his weight in Ho Ho’s.
 If you ask him about it, he’ll explain how his situation is different, he can’t just start exercising like everyone else, The Rockford Files is not going to watch itself and let’s face it, that Lance White episode is a critical moment in Detective TV History.
 No Lance White, no Magnum.
 No Magnum, no Simon and Simon/Magnum mash-up episode… and then where would we be?

-The real question is, has the “get in shape and run a marathon” project f2961982487_9b50b93f4bailed at this point?
+The real question is, has the “get in shape and run a marathon” project failed at this point?
 Or has he just not figured out the right way to get him motivated to change his lifestyle yet?

 Now… imagine you had a building with 1,000 people just like him.
 Has the entire building failed?
 No… we just haven’t figured out the right way to make it work yet.